-A shortened version of the phaser rifle, the carbine is lighter and easier to use in close quarters, but is less accurate.
-It is used by soldiers who are not infantry, but who might still find themselves in a fighting situation, such as a headquarters, engineer, or artillery personnel.
+A shortened version of the standard phaser rifle, the phaser carbine is lighter and easier to use in close quarters, but is less accurate than the phaser rifle.
+It is commonly used by soldiers who are not infantry, but who might still find themselves in a fighting situation, such as a headquarters section or artillery personnel.
 Marines often use the carbine in boarding actions, and it is a favorite weapon of Orion Pirates and mercenaries.
-The weapon has three type-C power cells, each with 130 shots.
-This long arm requires the Personal Firearms Proficiency Feat.
+It takes two C power cells to operate.